ArcGIS Blog

 By Elizabeth Ole and Robert Jensen

 Geocoding large files can be a significant challenge for businesses aiming to spatially enable their addresses more efficiently.
 Traditionally, this process requires breaking down a file into smaller record sets for synchronous processing, demanding considerable client-side involvement.
-To address this issue, Esri is excited to introduce an innovative new solution: a Batch Geocode service.
+To address this issue, Esri is excited to introduce an innovative new solution: a Batch Geocoding service.

 This service simplifies the geocoding of large files by allowing you to submit a single file, process it, and then download the geocoded results.
 It operates asynchronously, enabling you to track the job’s status throughout the process.
 The service is ideal for files containing over 100,000 addresses.
 For files with fewer than 100,000 addresses, we recommend using our geocodeAdresses service.

-How the Batch Geocode Service Works
+How the Batch Geocoding Service Works

 This file includes the original addresses along with their corresponding x and y coordinates and additional fields that describe the geocoding results.
 Each step of the process must be completed successfully for the file to be fully geocoded.